 The Group’s key risks are divided into strategic, operative and financing risks.

-Operational risks are mainly related to project execution both quality wise and financially.
-The internal control environment is under constant development to improve preventative measures.
+Operational risks are mainly related to project executions both quality wise and financially.
+The internal controls environment is under constant development to improve preventative measures.

 Financing risks are mainly related to interest rates, credit and liquidity.

 Other uncertainties are related to the market environment, as well as the successful implementation of the Group’s growth strategy and related corporate acquisitions and the integration of the acquired companies, personnel and recruitments.